zagui440s/personalCP/2-OOP/1-oop-intro/1-intro-python-oop.md

 ### Conclusion

 In this lecture we covered a basic understanding of the following: What is OOP?
-What are the four pillars of OOP?
+What are the five pillars of OOP?
 How to write a Python Class? and how to create an instance of a class?

 Now it's time to utilize what you've learned and start interpreting real world objects as Python Classes with attributes and methods to bring them to life within your code.
 Happy Coding!